tjhasan/m3u8-Sorting-Problem/README.md

 foo@bar:~/m3u8-Sorting-Problem/$ python -m compileall
 ```

 This will create a director called `__pycache__` which will contain a .pyc file.
-This is the compile code for the main.py file.
+This is the compiled code for the main.py file.

 If you would like to run the compile code, please use the following command:
 ```console